 - 1 cup raw cashews soaked at least 2 hours, then drained

 - 2 garlic cloves

-- 1 teaspoon hot sauce optional
+- 1 teaspoon hot sauce

 - ½ teaspoon sea salt

-- 1 10-ounces bag frozen spinach thawed
+- 1 10-ounce bag frozen spinach, thawed

-- 1 14-ounces jar artichoke hearts chopped
+- 1 14-ounce jar artichoke hearts, chopped